Oh man, this week is definitely not going as it should.

 Anyway, a few days after making that deliciousness, I decided to try a variation: why not making a ricotta lemon cake?
 I thought.

-So this baby girl was born, just by omitting raspberries and adding lemon instead.
+This is how this recipe was born, just by omitting raspberries and adding lemon slices instead.

 You know what I also love about it?
 It's extremely easy to make and it will brighten up your day.
 Just look at it!